+Shares: 3,296,364

-Shares 3,296,364 Performance Rights 208,332
+Performance Rights: 208,332

-BRENDA SHANAHAN

-Non-Executive Director, BComm, FAICD, ASIA

-Appointed 6 February 2007
+BRENDA SHANAHAN Non-Executive Director, BComm, FAICD, ASIA Appointed 6 February 2007

 Mrs Shanahan is a pioneer in the Australian finance community.
-The first female stock broker, Mrs Shanahan has also spent more than two decades working and investing in medical R&D and commercialisation.
-She is currently a non-executive director of Phoslock Water Solutions Ltd. Mrs Shanahan is also a nonexecutive director of DMP Asset Management Ltd and SG Hiscock Ltd, a director of the Kimberly Foundation of Australia Ltd, and Chair of the Aikenhead Centre for Medical Discovery in Melbourne.
+The first female stockbroker, Mrs Shanahan has also spent more than two decades working and investing in medical R&D and commercialisation.
+She is currently a non-executive director of Phoslock Water Solutions Ltd. Mrs Shanahan is also a non-executive director of DMP Asset Management Ltd and SG Hiscock Ltd, a director of the Kimberly Foundation of Australia Ltd, and Chair of the Aikenhead Centre for Medical Discovery in Melbourne.

 Previously Mrs Shanahan was a member of the Australian Stock Exchange and an executive director of a stockbroking firm, a fund management company and an actuarial company.
-Until 2017, she was Chair of St Vincent's Medical Research Institute and also a non-executive director of Challenger Limited (ASX: CGF).
+Until 2017, she was Chair of St Vincent's Medical Research Institute and a non-executive director of Challenger Limited (ASX: CGF).
 Mrs Shanahan was formerly Chair of Challenger Listed Investments Ltd, the reporting entity for four ASX listed firms and formerly a non-executive director of Bell Financial Group (ASX: BFG).

-Mrs Shanahan joined CLINUVEL in 2007, and was Non-Executive Chair of the Board from late 2007 until July 2010.
+Mrs Shanahan joined CLINUVEL in 2007 and was Non-Executive Chair of the Board from late 2007 until July 2010.
 Her depth of experience across global markets and medical research provides significant value to the current Board and Group.

 - research & development in life sciences

 - capital market understanding

 - executive management

-- Experienced in listed company Directorships
+- experienced in listed company Directorships

-Chair of the Audit and Risk Committee

-Member of the Nomination Committee
+Chair of the Audit and Risk Committee Member of the Nomination Committee

-Chair of the Aikenhead Centre for Medical Discovery, Melbourne

-Director of SG Hiscock Ltd

-Director of DMP Asset Management Ltd

-Director of Kimberly Foundation of Australia Ltd

-Phoslock Water Solutions Ltd (ASX: PHK, since 2017)

-Bell Financial Group (ASX: BFG, from 2012 to 2018)

-Challenger Limited (ASX: CGF, until 2017)

-Relevant interest in Shares and performance rights
+Chair of the Aikenhead Centre for Medical Discovery, Melbourne Director of SG Hiscock Ltd Director of DMP Asset Management Ltd Director of Kimberly Foundation of Australia Ltd Other listed company Directorships (last 3 years) Phoslock Water Solutions Ltd (ASX: PHK, since 2017) Bell Financial Group (ASX: BFG, from 2012 to 2018) Challenger Limited (ASX: CGF, until 2017)

+Shares: 258,969

-Shares 258,969 Performance Rights 25,000
+Performance Rights: 25,000

-WILLEM BLIJDORP

-Non-Executive Director, Funda Appointed 21 January 2015
+WILLEM BLIJDORP Non-Executive Director, Funda Appointed 21 January 2015 pharmaceutical products.
+The B&S Group has global reach and is a leader in its market sector.

-Mr Blijdorp is an internationally reconginised entrepreneur who has helped built the B&S Group, one of the largest global trading houses, in a period spanningthree decades.
-Mr Blijdorp has led B&S's growth, with the Dutch group focused on the wholesale and international trading of luxury and fast moving consumer goods and pharmaceutical products.
-The B&S Group has global reach and is a leader in its market sector
+Mr Blijdorp is an internationally recognised entrepreneur who has helped built the B&S Group, one of the largest global trading houses, in a period spanning three decades.
+Mr Blijdorp has led B&S's growth, with the Dutch group focused on the wholesale and international trading of luxury and fast-moving consumer goods and